influxdata/docs-v2/content/influxdb/clustered/install/licensing.md

 Install your InfluxDB Clustered license in your cluster to authorize the use of the InfluxDB Clustered software.

-{{% note %}}
-#### License enforcement is currently an opt-in feature

-In currently available versions of InfluxDB Clustered, license enforcement is an opt-in feature that allows InfluxData to introduce license enforcement to customers, and allows customers to deactivate the feature if issues arise.
-In the future, all releases of InfluxDB Clustered will require customers to configure an active license before they can use the product.

-To opt into license enforcement, include the `useLicensedBinaries` feature flag in your `AppInstance` resource _([See the example below](#enable-feature-flag))_.
-To deactivate license enforcement, remove the `useLicensedBinaries` feature flag.
-{{% /note %}}

 ## Install your InfluxDB license

 1. If you haven't already,